Send the link below via email or IMCopy

 A straw man is when the weakest version of an opposing argument is set up in order to be knocked down.

-Example 2: "Christians blindly accept whatever their pastors tell them."
+Example 2: "Christians blindly accept whatever their pastors tell them, and so are easy to lie to."

 Appeals to Credibility and Emotion